-Student Connections is passionate about helping students overcome the barriers that can get in the way of attending college, completing their programs of study and achieving success while in school and after graduation.
-With more than 50 years of experience in counseling student loan borrowers, their primary goal is to help establish the best repayment plan for you.
+Student Connections is passionate about helping students overcome the barriers that can get in the way of attending college, completing their programs of study, and achieving success while in school and after graduation.

+They have more than 60 years of experience in counseling student loan borrowers.
+Their primary goal is to help establish the best repayment plan for you.
+Student Connections is a division of Loan Science.